 That’s going to have to wait, because first we’re going to have to actually get to that point.
 The story of X5 takes the best aspects of the series’ story and utterly fumbles them.

 Sigma’s not dead, because of course he isn’t, and X and Zero are continuing their fight with him.
 Then things go completely confusing.
-Defeating Sigma releases a massive virus the covers the earth and turns a large percentage of the reploid population Maverick.
+Defeating Sigma releases a massive virus that covers the earth and turns a large percentage of the reploid population Maverick.
 So, it’s a computer virus, but it coats the earth in a big pink cloud.
 I’m not sure what your knowledge on computer viruses is, so I’ll break it down for you this way: they’re not airbourne.

 At the same time, the orbital colony, Eurasia, is sabotaged and begins to fall to Earth.
 It’s big and will apparently destroy the world, so the remaining Maverick Hunters have 16 hours to stop it.
 I’m not sure what your knowledge on on orbital physics is, but things don’t just fall straight down to Earth from orbit when you cut their engines, or whatever.
 They have to decelerate, whether that means something big enough going in the opposite direction hits it, it burns retrograde for a sufficient amount of time, or it drags against the atmosphere for long enough.
 The point is, it doesn’t just fall because you turned it off, and something that big is going to take more than 16 hours to hit the ground.